Academic Units

 Human Nutrition Unit

-We carry out basic, clinical and epidemiological research on metabolic and genetic diseases, celiac disease and food intolerances, sleep neurobiology, critical nutrients, obesity and cardiometabolic diseases (metabolic syndrome, type 2 diabetes, non-alcoholic fatty liver, etc.), aging, and physical activity.
+We have specialized laboratories where a wide range of research lines are developed, including metabolic and genetic diseases, celiac disease and food intolerances, sleep neurobiology, micronutrients, obesity and cardiometabolic diseases, aging, and physical activity.

-At the postgraduate level, we participate in the Nutrition and Food (MNA) and in Aging and Quality of Life (MECV), Master Degree programs.
-In addition, in the Doctorate in Nutrition and Food program, as well as in different diplomas and specialization courses, inside and outside the University of Chile.
+The academic staff also actively participate in teaching of the postgraduate programs such as the Master's Degree in Nutrition and Food (MNA) and Aging and Quality of Life (MECV), as well as the Doctorate in Nutrition and Food (DOCNUTAL).
+In addition, they collaborate in various diploma and specialization courses, both within and outside the University of Chile.

 Public Nutrition Unit